CoinRequest/BUTTON-Wallet-PHP-API/README.md

 ## Running the tests

-First, create a .env file and set your API Key and your Company ID.
+First, create a .env file and set your API Key.
 Please see the .env.example for the template.

 Run the tests in the Tests directory with PHPUnit.